Verkhola02/Football-match-prediction/README.md

 # Football-match-prediction

-Application for predicting the result of a football match Random Forest, CNN (Convolutional Neural Network), LSTM (Long Short-Term Memory) were used The following accuracies were obtained:
+Application for predicting the result of a football match.
+Random Forest, CNN (Convolutional Neural Network), LSTM (Long Short-Term Memory) were used.
+The following accuracies were obtained:

 |              | Training data  | Validation data |